 In simple terms, social learning is the process of sharing knowledge, information, and ideas and socializing them across teams and organizations.
 A water cooler can foster social learning.
 Two people meet, share ideas, and walk away a little more knowledgeable in the process.
 The downside to this is that this only benefits the two people involved in the discussion.
 How can we systemize this process of sharing knowledge across teams or organizations?
 That’s where social learning software comes in.

 Social learning software acts as a repository of information and a tool with which to share it.
+A good social learning platform will allow users to find the information they need in real time, no matter where they’re located.
 The software typically has features that allow you to:

-- Sharing information across groups and with social tools outside of the company
+- Share information across groups and with social tools outside of the company.

-Analysts estimate that only about 10-20 percent of learning takes place in a formal environment with a traditional LMS.
+Analysts estimate that only about 10-20 percent of learning takes place in a formal environment with a traditional learning management systems.
 More and more companies are finding the values of a robust social learning tool that enables employees to learn in the flow of their regular work.

 Harness The Power Of Knowledge Sharing With Digital Transformation